JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 TeamCity supports [Amazon EC2 launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html) for cloud instances.
 Launch templates allow reusing a once defined launch specification for all new instances, which eliminates the need to describe the launch settings every time new instances are requested.

 If your cloud profile is connected to the Amazon server, TeamCity will automatically detect launch templates available on this server.
 When adding an image, select a required template as the _Source_ and specify its version, and TeamCity will request instances based on the template parameters.
+You can override the template settings in TeamCity and run agents based on the template with your custom settings.
 Optionally, you can also limit the number of launched instances and assign them to a certain [agent pool](configuring-agent-pools.md).

 When the default/latest version of the template is updated on the server, TeamCity will detect these changes and update the running instances.